Coronavirus Safety Measures

 - Regularly and frequently disinfecting high touch surfaces, including:

-- donor chairs, tables, and other items in the registration, interview, donation, and refreshment areas.
+- door handles, sink handles, chairs, tables, and other items in registration, interview rooms, donation, and refreshment areas.

 Donating blood is not considered a social gathering.
 FEMA designates blood centers as essential to patient care and emergency preparedness.